PART ONE: Beef and Health – The Untold Story

 • Cattle are typically raised on lands that can’t be used for growing crops and vegetables.
 You can’t cultivate rocky terrain, areas of brush or dry regions.

-• Only 9% of annual cropland is used for growing cattle feed in Canada.5,8
+• Only 9% of annual cropland is used for growing cattle feed in Canada.4,6

-Although it’s a way of life, raising cattle is a tradition that’s NOT stuck in the past.
+Raising cattle is steeped in tradition NOT stuck in the past.

 • Canadian studies track a reduction of 17% in water use to produce a kg of beef over a 30 year period.
-Water cycles through the environment and does not disappear forever.10
+Water cycles through the environment and does not disappear forever.8

-• The Environmental Stewardship Award (TESA) is granted to leaders in stewardship who make outstanding contributions to conservation practices.
-It’s the award that others strive for and the leaders that others learn from.11
+• The Environmental Stewardship Award (TESA) is granted to leaders in stewardship who make outstanding contributions to conservation practices.9

 Don’t just take our word for it –

-• Conservation groups like Cows and Fish, Ducks Unlimited and Bird Studies Canada work on efforts to help ranchers and farmers keep their cattle grazing.
+• Conservation groups like the Nature Conservancy of Canada, Ducks Unlimited and Birds Canada work on efforts to help ranchers and farmers keep their cattle grazing.

 Four proven dietary changes that we can all make that will make a difference in reducing environmental impacts.

 • Reduce waste.
-One third of our food production results in wasted food.2 Use what you have and don’t let it go to waste.
+One third of our food production results in wasted food.1 Use what you have and don’t let it go to waste.

 • Eat less.
 Over-eating is a type of food waste after all, so consider eating what you need and not more.
 Keep portions in proportion.